Azure/aad-pod-identity/deploy/infra/noazurejson/README.md

 > Use `echo -n 'secret-content' | base64` to create a base64 encoded string.

 'Cloud' should be chosen from the following case-insensitive values: `AzurePublicCloud`, `AzureUSGovernmentCloud`, `AzureChinaCloud`, `AzureGermanCloud` (values taken from [here](https://raw.githubusercontent.com/Azure/go-autorest/master/autorest/azure/environments.go)).
 'ResourceGroup' is the node resource group where the actual virtual machines or virtual machine scale set resides.
 'VMType' is optional and can be one of these values: `standard` for normal virtual machine nodes, and `vmss` for cluster deployed with a virtual machine scale set.
 'TenantID', 'ClientID' and 'ClientSecret' are service principal's `tenant`, `appId`, `password` respectively.
-(TODO: validate if vmtype is optional)

 Fill out those secret values in the /deploy/infra/noazurejson/deployment.yaml or /deploy/infra/noazurejson/deployment-rbac.yaml before executing `kubectl create -f ./deploy/infra/noazurejson/deployment.yaml` or `kubectl create -f ./deploy/infra/noazurejson/deployment-rbac.yaml`.

 > Note that if not use the above yaml's, `aadpodidentity-admin-secret` must be created before deploying `mic` and `mic` must reference the secret as shown in the yaml's.

 The secret will be injected as an environment variable into `mic` upon pod creation and cannot be updated during the lifecycle of `mic`.
 However, redeploying `mic` should pick up the updated service principal's information should they change.
-(TODO: validate the claim)